 Everyday home and garden tools also make use of steel tubing.
-Your snow shovel, weed whacker, and grill are only a few examples.
+Your snow shovel, weed whacker, and grill are just a few examples.

 Water filtration systems, home heating systems, and other necessary systems may also require steel tubing for liquid and gas distribution.

 These industries require tubular steel made with tough alloys and high resistance to extreme conditions.